 Since this chaotic and bellicose history of its early years, the department has been a model of cooperation and mutual support among faculty and students, with only occasional disruptions, caused by classicists’ characteristic tendency to be passionate about their field and method of study.

-Elizabeth Hazelton-Haight was the first Vassar classics major (graduating in 1894) to return to the school as a faculty member, in 1902.
+Elizabeth Hazelton Haight was the second Vassar classics major (graduating in 1894) to return to the school as a faculty member, in 1902.
 She earned her MA from Vassar in 1899 and her PhD from Cornell in 1909.
-She taught only Latin in her 44 years at Vassar.
+She taught only Latin, except for two courses in Greek, in her 44 years at Vassar.
 She began the Vassar Classical Museum and served as the 2nd female president of the American Philological Association from 1933-34.
 She wrote 11 books on a variety of classical subjects, both Greek and Roman (and three books on Matthew Vassar and his “Magnificent Enterprise”).
 Her last book was published when she was 82.

 As Don Lateiner writes about her in an article in The Classical World, “Professor Haight was a campus character at Vassar, a forbidding force in the classroom, the department, and at faculty meetings.
 She held strong opinions about everything.
 She told personal anecdotes about her colleagues in class to her students.
 Yet for 40 years she was helpful and gracious to those students and colleagues whom she liked.
 Having served as chairperson of the Latin department for nearly two decades, she liked to "keep her hand in the department," even after retirement, during much of the next two decades.
 She died not far from Vassar in a nursing home, November 15, 1964, at the age of ninety-two.”

 Elizabeth Pierce was a student at Vassar, receiving her MA in Latin in 1912 and her PhD from Columbia in 1922.
 From 1915-1922 she taught ancient art at Vassar and was assistant curator for the Art Gallery.
 Of all the distinguished women classicists who were involved early on with the Vassar department, Elizabeth Pierce Blegen has had the most long-lasting effect on the department.
 Her will bequeathed an endowment to the department to support research in classical antiquity and has allowed the department to bring a research fellow or distinguished professor to the college every year to teach a course and do research.
-Although she only taught in the department for seven years, her life-long association with another Vassar classicist, Ida Thalon Hill, who was a member of the department from 1906-1924, kept her connection to Vassar strong.
+Although she only taught in the department for seven years, her life-long association with another Vassar classicist, Ida Thallon Hill, who taught in the department in 1901-3 and 1906-7 and then moved to the History Department until she left in 1924, kept her connection to Vassar strong.
 Both women spent most of their professional lives in Athens, at the American School of Classical Studies; each married archaeologists whom they met there: Carl Blegen and Bert Hodge Hill.
 The four of them shared a house in Athens and supported, in a variety of ways, each other’s work.
 This connection between Vassar and the American School of Classical Studies has remained strong, as has the importance of archaeology as part of a classics curriculum.